A1) The very latest fuel price is available in the interactive data section of our website.

-Full details can be viewed in Autumn Budget 2017.
+Full details can be viewed in Budget 2018.

 In addition to specific road user taxes, some transport expenditure is liable to VAT.
 In 2012, for private households, a total of £12.2 billion in VAT was raised through motorists buying, running and using their vehicles.
 (VAT on vehicle purchases raised £3.84 billion; VAT on fuel raised £5.64 billion; and £2.72 billion of VAT was also raised through road users buying other motoring-related goods and services).

 Motorists are also taxed for the use of company cars as a benefit in kind.
 The Road Users’ Alliance estimated the proceeds of this tax to have been £3.7 billion in 2011/12.
 Motorists also pay an insurance premium tax when they insure their vehicle and it is estimated in 2012 vehicle insurance premium tax costs road users about £560 million a year.

 Motorists also pay for driving tests, MOT vehicle tests, and parking and other fees and fines.
 As these are associated with either a service or penalty, they are not treated as taxes in the analysis undertaken by the RAC Foundation.

 A16) Latest figures show that in 2017/18, about £10.5 billion was spent on roads in the United Kingdom.